5 Minute Recipes/ Asian Recipes/ Drinks/ Japanese/ Recipes

 For hot matcha latte

-• 1 tsp matcha powder heaped
+• 1 tsp matcha green tea powder heaped

 • 4 tbsp boiling water